headrotor/masto-pinb/README.md

 Generated Files
 ---
 Several files are generated in the same directory as the `masto-pinb.py` Python script.
 In order to avoid duplicating Pinboard API calls, the IDs of recently-bookmarked toots are stored in the local text files `cached_bmarks.secret`, `cached_toots.secret`, and `cached_favs.secret`.
-(Though not particulalry sensitive, these have the `.secret` extension so that git will ignore them via `.gitignore`.)
+(Though not particularly sensitive, these have the `.secret` extension so that git will ignore them via `.gitignore`.)
 These files are truncated to the 120 most recent toots on every run so they will not grow large.

 If the `--log_json` command line argument is specified, every bookmarked toot is also stored locally, appended to the appropriate json file named `toots.json`, `favs.json`, and `bmarks.json`.
-The size of these filese is not managed and they may grow large.
+The size of these files is not managed and they may grow large.